blauerberg/dropfabrik/README.md

-# Drupal on Docker
+# DrupalOnDocker

-This is a example configurations to help development more speedy for Drupal.
+"DrupalonDocker" is configuration of Docker to help development more speedy for Drupal.
-You can choose 3 example configration according to amount of resource in your machine, and will be able to build a Drupal environment on Docker in 5 to 10 minutes with the following steps.
+You can choose 3 configration according to amount of resource in your machine, and will be able to build a Drupal environment on Docker in 5 to 10 minutes with the following steps.

 日本語のREADMEは[こちら](https://github.com/blauerberg/drupal-on-docker/blob/master/README_ja.md)